hl7au/au-fhir-base/pages/_includes/intro.md

 This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.

 Information contained in this document is aimed at providing guidance on representing Australian local concepts using FHIR.
 This includes code systems, extensions and profiles on base FHIR types.
-The content of the IG is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.
+The content of the implementation guide is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.